quanvuong/collision_object_attached_object_moveit_issue/README.md

 An illustration of the problem is at illustration_of_problem.webm

+To view the video, you have to download it.

 # Step to reproduce the problem with collision object and attached object passing through each other

 roslaunch panda_moveit_config demo.launch